Carmy - Easy Healthy-ish Recipes

 • soften/room temperature garlic butter — zap the butter on low for a few seconds in the microwave if you’ve forgotten to take it out of the fridge ahead of time.

-• basil — I love fresh basil in this dutch oven chicken recipe.
+• basil — I love fresh basil in this Dutch oven chicken recipe.

 How To Make Dutch Oven Chicken